mehtanilay10/mehtanilay10/README.md

 ### Hey there! :wave:

 I'm **Nilay Mehta**, from _Ahemdabad, India_.<br />
 A Software Engineer specializing in JavaScript, dotnet technologies, as well as Azure.
 I have professional experience with the technologies listed in the below **Tech stack** section.
-I create content about Web Development with JavaScript and dotnet. <br />
+I create content about Web Development with JavaScript and dotnet.
+You can **find me on [LinkedIn][linkedin]**.<br />

 I'm enjoying sharing that knowledge through [Blog][blog] and [Youtube channel][youtube].
 Looking forward to reaching and helping more people by sharing my knowledge.